 26. When do my classes begin and end?

 A student needs to view their class schedule to obtain the start and end dates of course(s).
 Courses can range from four, eight, ten, twelve, to sixteen weeks.
 Class schedules can be obtained in a student’s WebAdvisor account.
 A student will not be able to access their course(s) in the LMS until the first day of class.
 After the last day of the course, the course will remain active in the LMS for five additional business days.

 27. Do online students have access to the library?

 Yes, online students have full access to the J.P. & Mildred Huskins Library services and resources.
 For more information, contact the library at (704) 878-3271.

 28. Where do I go for more information?

 Review the Mitchell Community College website for more information on online learning.

-29. Are online learning classes accredited?
+29. Are online classes accredited?

 30. What if I am having trouble with my login or password?